kunaldhongade/aptos-micro-insurance-products/README.md

-# Simple Payment System - Frontend
+# Micro-Insurance System - Frontend

-This is the frontend for the **Simple Payment System** built on the **Aptos Blockchain**.
-The platform allows users to send and receive payments using the Aptos native token (**APT**) via smart contracts.
+This is the frontend for the **Micro-Insurance System** built on the **Aptos Blockchain**.
+The platform enables users to purchase micro-insurance policies, request claims, and receive payouts, with all actions securely managed via smart contracts.

 ## Key Features

-- **Send Payments**: Users can send payments to other addresses on the Aptos network.
+- **View Available Policies**: Users can browse through a list of pre-created insurance policies available for purchase.
+- **Purchase Insurance Policies**: Users can purchase micro-insurance policies directly using Aptos native token (**APT**).
+- **Claim Requests**: Users can request insurance claims after purchasing a policy.
+- **Claim Verification**: Claims are reviewed and verified by policy creators.
+- **Payouts**: Verified claims trigger payouts of the specified claimable amount directly to the user.
-- **View Payments**: Users can view their transaction history and payment details.
+- **Policy Management**: Policy creators can view and manage policies and verify customer claims.
-- **Refund Payments**: Refunds can be initiated automatically based on transaction history.
-- **Unique Payment IDs**: Every payment is assigned a unique ID, which can be used to reference transactions.
-- **Global Payment System**: No individual initialization is needed for each user, allowing for a streamlined payment process.

 ## Prerequisites